Quantum measurements constrained by the third law of thermodynamics: Measurement schemes constrained by the third law

 While a first-kind measurement need not be repeatable in general, repeatability and first-kindness coincide for the class of sharp observables (Theorem 1 in Ref. \cite{Lahti1991}).
 For example, if $\E$ is commutative then the corresponding L\"uders instrument is a measurement of the first kind, but such an instrument is repeatable if and only if $\E$ is sharp; note that $\tr[\E_x \ii^L_x(\rho)] = \tr[\E_x^2 \rho]$, which satisfies the repeatability condition if and only if $\E_x^2 = \E_x$.

 An observable $\E$ admits a repeatable instrument only if it is norm-1, and in the absence of any constraints, all norm-1 observables admit a repeatable instrument.
 For example, if $\E$ is a possibly unsharp observable with the norm-1 property, and if $\ket{\psi_x}$ are eigenvalue-1 eigenvectors of the effects $\E_x$, then an instrument with operations $\ii_x(\rho) = \tr[\E_x \rho] |\psi_x\>\<\psi_x|$ is repeatable.
+Note that if the system is a qubit, then only sharp observables admit repeatable measurements.
+For example, the binary qubit observables $\E^{(\lambda)}$ introduced in \eq{eq:example-qubit-binary} are norm-1 if and only if $\lambda = 1$, in which case the observable is also sharp.
 Now we present our third main result: \begin{theorem} Under the third law constraint, no observable admits a repeatable measurement. \end{theorem} This is an immediate consequence of \thmref{thm:first-kind} which shows that, under the third law constraint, norm-1 observables do not admit a measurement of the first kind.
 Since repeatability is only admitted for norm-1 observables, and since repeatability implies first-kindness, then the statement follows.
+In fact, we can show that for every sequence of outcomes $x$ and $y$, there exists a state $\rho$ such that $\tr[\E_y \ii_x(\rho)] >0$.
 See \corref{cor:repeatability} for further details.